Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <TabItem value="azure" label="Azure">

+**Network resource group**

+The name can include only alphanumeric, underscore, parentheses, hyphen, and period (except at the end) characters, and Unicode for those characters.

+**Virtual network**

+The name must begin with a letter or number, and end with a letter, number, or underscore.
+It can contain only letters, numbers, underscores, periods, and hyphens.

+**Subnet**

+The name must begin with a letter or number, and end with a letter, number, or underscore.
+It can contain only letters, numbers, underscores, periods, and hyphens.

+**Key vault resource group**

+The name can include only alphanumeric, underscore, parentheses, hyphen, and period (except at the end) characters, and Unicode for those characters.

+**Key vault**

+The name must have 3-24 alphanumeric characters.
+It must begin with a letter, end with a letter or number, and not contain consecutive hyphens.

 **Inbound security: Application security group names**

 If you deploy the engine in the same Virtual Private Cloud as AI Unlimited, include the AI Unlimited application security group to ensure that AI Unlimited can communicate with the engine.